comfino/WooCommerce/docs/comfino.en.md

 ## PLUGIN DOWNLOAD

-Download the latest version of the plugin from the website: https://github.com/comfino/WooCommerce/releases
+Download the latest version of the plugin from the website: https://github.com/comfino/WooCommerce/releases or https://wordpress.org/plugins/comfino-payment-gateway

 ## INSTALLATION